How to Beat Writer's Block

 Face the block.
 Sit down and jot down some notes or free-write about what could be causing your writer’s block.
 Sometimes the only way out is through.
 Don’t expect to always be “inspired” to write.
 As Anne Lamott wrote in her seminal book on writing, Bird by Bird, the best thing you can do is the “butt in chair” technique.
 Put your butt in the chair, every darn day.
 Don’t wait to be inspired or for the muse to find you – just write.

 Focus.
 If you’re at home, go somewhere else free of distraction.
 If you’re at a coffee shop trying to work and it’s noisy, pack up and head to the library.
 Sometimes just getting rid of extraneous noise and distractions can help give us the focus we need to push forward.
 If you keep checking Facebook, turn off your WiFi and put away your phone.

 If you don’t know where to start, Thesis Editor can provide coaching and consultations.
 If you’re at the stage where you have an early draft but need some developmental editing and constructive feedback, let us help!
 Contact us today to learn more about our coaching, consultation, and editing services.
-We can help you take your work to the next level. < Academic Writing Tips: How to Write an Abstract In the News: Penn Will Be the First of the Ivies to Offer an Online Bachelor's Degree >
+We can help you take your work to the next level. < Self-Care During COVID-19 EndNote: An Introduction >